vijaydharmaji29/SwaFL-LongFed/README.md

 This federated learning system implements a distributed machine learning framework where multiple clients collaborate to train a global model while keeping their data private.
 The system uses a CNN model for image classification on the CIFAR-10 dataset.

 ### Key Features
-- Selective client participation based on system and data metrics
+- Selective client participation based on LongFed.
 - Resource monitoring and performance tracking
 - Adaptive sampling using Dirichlet distribution
 - Comprehensive metrics logging